Welcome to Veggiecation

 Changes in School Food

 In September of 2012, the USDA implemented new requirements for the National School Lunch Program.
+The goal was to serve more nutritional school meals.
 A larger variety and quantity of vegetables and legumes are now being served, unfortunately across the country there was a backlash from students.
 An immense amount of food has been wasted and children were not receiving the nutrients they need to thrive academically.
+Food waste and a lack of proper nutrition during the school day continues to be a problem nationwide.
 It’s important to foster acceptance of new foods.

 Veggies in School = Better Students